Regularity of Lie Groups: Introduction

 \section{Introduction}

 The right logarithmic derivative and its inverse -- the evolution map -- play a central role in Lie theory.
-For instance, existence of the exponential map -- indispensable for the structure theory of Lie groups -- is based on integrability of each constant curve (each such curve is contained in the domain of the evolution map); and, given a principal fibre bundle, the existence of holonomies -- essential for gauge field theories -- is based on the integrability of curves that are pairings of a smooth connection with the derivative of a smooth curve in the base manifold.
-In this paper, we are given an infinite dimensional Lie group $G$ in Milnor's sense \cite{HG,HA,MIL,KHN} that is modeled over a Hausdorff locally convex vector space $E$, with system of continuous seminorms $\SEM$.
-We denote the Lie algebra of $G$ by $(\mg,\bl\cdot,\cdot\br)$, the inversion of $G$ by $\inv\colon G\ni g\mapsto g^{-1}\in G$, the Lie group multiplication by $\mult\colon G\times G\rightarrow G$; and define $\RT_g:=\mult(\cdot, g)$ for each $g\in G$.
-We furthermore fix a chart $\chart\colon G\supseteq \U\rightarrow \V\in E$ with $\V$ convex, $e\in \U$, and $\chart(e)=0$.
+For instance, the existence of the exponential map -- indispensable for structure theory of Lie groups -- is based on the integrability of each constant curve (each such curve is contained in the domain of the evolution map).
+Moreover, given a principal fibre bundle, the existence of holonomies -- essential for gauge field theories -- is based on the integrability of curves that are pairings of a smooth connection with the derivative of a smooth curve in the base manifold.
+In this paper, we discuss the evolution map in the infinite dimensional setting introduced by Milnor \cite{HG,HA,MIL,KHN}.
+Specifically, we consider an infinite dimensional Lie group $G$ as defined in \cite{HG} that is modeled over a Hausdorff locally convex vector space $E$, with system of continuous seminorms $\SEM$.
+We denote the Lie algebra of $G$ by $(\mg,\bl\cdot,\cdot\br)$, the inversion of $G$ by $\inv\colon G\ni g\mapsto g^{-1}\in G$, the Lie group multiplication by $\mult\colon G\times G\rightarrow G$; and define $\LT_g:=\mult(g,\cdot)$ as well as $\RT_g:=\mult(\cdot, g)$ for each $g\in G$.
+We furthermore let $\Ad\colon G\times \mg\rightarrow\mg$ denote the adjoint action; and fix a chart $\chart\colon G\supseteq \U\rightarrow \V\in E$ with $\V$ convex, $e\in \U$, and $\chart(e)=0$.
 The right logarithmic derivative is defined by